robincamille/wikindex/readme.md

 - Titles, like "Dr.", are also ignored.

 ## Caveats
+Currently deletes lines with parentheses in them (useful for stripping out See Also lines, not useful for some texts).

 If your list has 150+ names on it, split it into chunks of 150 names each (so that you don't have more than 5 columns of 30 names in your output page).
 This will also make it easier to navigate your resulting user page.

 This script does not work well with overly-complex indexes or diacritics, sorry :(